CLIENT RELATIONSHIP SUMMARY

 There are free and simple tools available to investors to research firms and financial professionals at www.Investor.gov/CRS, which also provides educational materials about broker-dealers, investment advisers, and investing.

 Brokerage and investment advisory services and fees differ, and it is important for you to understand these differences.
 You should carefully consider which types of accounts and services are right for you.
 This document gives you a summary of the types of services we provide and how we earn our fees.
 Please ask us for more information.
 There are some suggested questions below.

 What investment services and advice can you provide me?

-- Our Representatives offer Merger and Acquisition and Corporate Advisory services to business owners, corporations, and institutional investors.
+Our Representatives offer Merger and Acquisition, Corporate Advisory and Private Placement services, through Investment Bankers and Institutional Placement Agents (collectively, our “Representatives”), to business owners, corporations, and institutional investors.